josephrexme/josephrex.me/content/post/2021-03-30-financial-architecture.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BmAwa1nnB6w?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

+If you are on something like the [FIRE][2] movement and/or will like to remain on a conservative budget, this sinking fund can also be where you save for bulk purchases, down payment for a house, car.
+To identify the purpose of all sinking fund you have at once, they can be split into buckets which we will discuss later in the article.

 <strong style="color:#912F40">Travel saving:</strong> This goes with sinking fund as a
 saving intended for something that makes you live the life you want in the present.
 Some may place travel saving as a budget within another account, but I prefer for it to